Maker Business

 1. They Master Their Craft

 Great makers never stop learning.
 Whether it's trying new techniques, practicing consistently, or watching tutorials, they dedicate time to improving their skills.
 Mastery doesn’t come overnight, but it does come with daily commitment.
-Successful makers are constantly advancing their techniques to offer professionally customized goods that set them apart from the competition.
+Successful makers are constantly advancing their techniques and exploring new customization ideas to offer professionally customized goods that set them apart from the competition.

 2. They Invest in Quality & Consistency